Guide to Fitting Noisestop F7+ Acoustic Underlay Mats

 Floor soundproofing acoustic underlay mats for domestic and commercial floors

-Noisestop Systems F7+ is an acoustic underlay that can be used over any floor type.
+Guide to fitting Noisestop F7+ acoustic underlay mats to your floors.
 Noisestop F7+ is suitable for use in domestic and commercial applications.
 Reduce impact and airborne noise, conversation and TV noise transferring through timber sub floors.
 Part ’e’ complaint when installed as part of a separating floor construction.

-Acoustic underlay mats should be laid in a brick bond pattern on the floor.
-When you are fitting the mats make sure you don’t leave gaps between them.
-Ensure the matting is tightly butted together.
+Lay acoustic underlay mats in a brick bond pattern on the floor.
+Don’t leave gaps between the mats when they are fitted, ensure the matting is tightly butted together.

 Use a Stanley knife or sharp scissors to cut the soundproof matting to fit the shape of your room.